watsonjr/watsonjr.github.io/papers/index.md

 +co-lead author

 ### In review
 [39] **Watson JR**, Gelbaum Z, Titus M, Zoch M, Wrathall D. Manifold Learning of the Dominant Modes of Human Mobility.
 In review at PNAS.
+[Complex Systems]

 [38] Siegel DA, Watson JR, Simons RD, Mitarai S & McWilliams JC.
 Characterizing Particle Transit Time Metrics in a Coastal Ocean Network.
 In review at the Journal of Geophysical Research.
 [Oceanography]